data-creative/data-creative.github.io/_posts/2018-12-16-learning-keras-tensorflow-py.md

 y_test = to_categorical(y_test, 10)
 ```

-After preparing the training data, the model is ready to use it!
+After preparing the data, we are ready to use it to train the model.

 ```py
 history = model.fit(x_train, y_train, epochs=3, verbose=1, validation_data=(x_test, y_test) )